UoMResearchIT/training/induction.md

 - Collect and charge microphone the day before
 - Get some sticky notes if you're using them
 - Check you have helpers, and that they are aware of this
+- Fill empty places from the waiting list when you get cancellations

 ## Checklist for helpers
 - Read the course material and ensure you understand the exercises